Gluten Free Burger Buns

 - If Your Yeast Won’t Activate: After it’s mixed with the water and sugar, the yeast should take about 10 minutes to activate and become frothy.
 If you notice that the yeast mixture hasn’t frothed up after this time, it could be that the water is too hot, or the yeast has expired.
 In this case, you’ll need to discard the mixture and start again.

-- What If I Don’t Have Dough Rings?: I tested this hamburger bun recipe with and without the dough rings.
+- Don’t Have Dough Rings: I tested this hamburger bun recipe with and without the dough rings.
 Using the rings resulted in buns that were more uniform and classic in look and shape.
 However, without rings, these buns still come out fine and taste great!

 - Change Up the Toppings: These homemade burger buns are classic with a topping of sesame seeds, but you can also try poppy seeds, or even Everything Bagel seasoning.

-These homemade gluten-free buns can be used for all your favorite burger ideas!
-Here are some recipes that have been on repeat since I started making these homemade burger buns:
+These homemade gluten-free hamburger buns can be used for all your favorite burgers, but it doesn’t end there!
+Here are some recipes that have been on repeat since I started making these homemade GF buns:

-- For some international flair, make homemade Thai Sliders with Sriracha Lime Cream or Peruvian Turkey Burgers with Aji Sauce.
+- Fire up the grill.
+For some international flair, make homemade Mexican Black Bean Quinoa Burgers or Peruvian Turkey Burgers with Aji Sauce.
+I also love French Onion Stuffed Burgers for something extra indulgent.

-- Use your air fryer for classic Air Fryer Hamburgers or go next level with Stuffed Blue Cheese Burgers.
+- Keep it indoors.
+Use your air fryer for classic Air Fryer Hamburgers or go next level with Stuffed Blue Cheese Burgers.

-- Load up these burger buns with Baked BBQ Chicken Breasts or Easy Sloppy Joes for a weeknight favorite.
+- Make a weeknight classic.
+Load up these burger buns with Baked BBQ Chicken Breasts or Easy Sloppy Joes for a weeknight favorite.

-- Use these homemade buns to make Pulled Chicken Sandwiches, or fill them with Crockpot Barbecue Beef or The Best Instant Pot BBQ Pulled Pork!
+- Pile on the barbecue.
+Use these homemade buns to make Pulled Chicken Sandwiches, or fill them with Crockpot Barbecue Beef or Instant Pot BBQ Pulled Pork!

 Easy Gluten Free Hamburger Buns